This module explains how to find a book, whose reference details you have.

 This module will take roughly 10 minutes to complete.

-If you want to find a particular book as well an e-book as a printed version and if you've got reference details, you need to check LibSearch to see in which library it is available.
-(Libsearch is part of the broader OCLC libraries)
+If you want to find a particular book and you've got reference details, you need to check LibSearch to see in which library it is available.
+(Libsearch is part of the broader OCLC libraries.)

 LibSearch is a search engine that lets you search on three levels:

-If your book is not available in the university library, you can via "Item aanvragen" (under availability / holding companies) submit an interlibrary loan request against payment or consider yourself to go to another library.
+If your book is not available in the university library, you can submit a 'Request through Interlibrary Loan' against payment.
+You could also consider yourself to go to another library in The Netherlands.

-A so-called e-book that was purchased by the VU University Library, you can see on a campus computer.
-When working off-campus you have to log on with your VUnetID.
+E-books to which the VU University Library has access to can be consulted on campus.
+When working off-campus you have to log in with your VUnetID.
 Attention: an e-book cannot usually be downloaded in full.

 The video box contains a video which explains how to search in LibSearch.